 Some religions struggle to keep up.
 Take methodism for example, according to The Economist, in the UK the United Methodists own under 6,000 chapels, and decommission roughly 100 each year.
 Synagogues close down, mosques stand abandoned and churches fall into Mother Earth’s embrace as branches pierce through the pews in some parts of the world.
 In other parts, religion becomes the reason to wake up, to belong and continue being alive.
 This urge to belong then gets exploited by cult leaders, false prophets and rebels who advertise their alternative ideologies.
 God didn’t fulfil your desires?
 Try Satan.
 Too dark?
 I am a prophet too, try me.

 What unites also divides.
-Religion is ingrained into humanity’s timeline – we divide it by BC (Before Christ) and AD.
+Religion is ingrained into humanity’s timeline – many divide it by BC (Before Christ) and AD.
 It’s in our art, in our culture, in our diet.
 It forms key parts of our identity, whether it’s through devotion or through choice to ignore religion’s existence.
 To some, it dictates what to wear, where to go, where not to go, who to marry, who to hate, who to love, and how to live.
 And this is where religious jewellery comes in.
 It is beyond a tool to practice one’s faith, though it fulfils that brief.
 Religious jewellery is ultimately a statement above style and fashion; an identifier of the values one believes in today, and a ticket for the soul’s ultimate destination once the physical being turns to ash.

 Religion and popular culture

 But why so serious?
 Religion has found itself trivialised by popular culture.
-Halloween costumes of dead nuns, priests and sheikhs aside, pop stars popularised wearing religious jewellery as a fashion statement, with the geometric trend of an upside-down cross being the look du jour in Y2K.
+Inappropriate Halloween costumes of dead nuns, priests and sheikhs aside, pop stars popularised wearing religious jewellery as a fashion statement, with the geometric trend of an upside-down cross being the look du jour in Y2K.
 Rock stars mixed up crosses with skulls and demon-like pendants, the Spice Girls wore rosaries in the 90s, Madonna donned crosses big enough, they looked like they were snatched directly from church altars, and this was just the beginning.
 This conversion of the cross from a symbol of faith to an edgy trend provoked the Vatican to issue an edict in 2002 shaming celebrities for what it deemed to be “blasphemous” behaviour.

 Repurposing religion into an aesthetic